NyuB/orthogit/ADR.md

 ## Vocabulary
 - 'Real Git' informal designation of the famous git program to distinguish from the components built in this project

+## 12/06/2024
+- Detached staging and branching from the core of git implementation
+- Head behaviour (with auto update on commit etc) is still to detach too
+- Use a generic data structure "Ref tree" for staging and interaction with git API
+  + May not be the better structure
+- Define Git tests as generic to ease other implementations

 ## 02/06/2024
 ### State of the project
 We design Git as a versioning system for tree-like data structure with the following fundamentals types: